Levrden/LutherieNumerique-Levrden/README.md

 # LutherieNumerique-Levrden

+The PureData, Processing and Arduino are in Assets/Externals

 https://forum.unity.com/threads/vfx-graph-accessing-particles-data-in-scripts.651709/#post-5577580

 Hello sorry, i missed the answers !
 For now i don't have a lot of time to comment my unity project, but i can send it !